 Freight Trucking Rates

-Below are the latest insights on dry van, flatbed, and reefer rates based on ACT Research’s Freight Forecast report.
+Below are the latest insights on dry van, flatbed, and reefer rates based on ACT Research’s December 2025 Freight Forecast.

 Spot Market Trends